TomasHubelbauer/vscode-esm-url/readme.md

 ## Development

-This extension is just a super thing shell around the TS Server plugin repository:
+This extension is just a super thin shell around the TS Server plugin repository:

 ```json
 "contributes": {